 Figure 17.
 The Universal Health Coverage effective coverage index for Rwanda, 2019

 Since the 1994 genocide, Rwanda has had more than two decades of political and social stability characterized by an unwavering commitment to health and development [123].
 Despite making significant progress in social and economic development, Rwanda is still one of the most underdeveloped countries in the world, with 55 per cent of its population living below the international poverty line of $1.90 per day [124].
-Additionally, while Rwanda has made substantial progress in reducing under-five mortality fertility rates, there are persistent challenges with chronic malnutrition, equal access to education and WASH infrastructure [125].
+Additionally, while Rwanda has made substantial progress in reducing under-five mortality rates, there are persistent challenges with chronic malnutrition, equal access to education and water, sanitation, and hygiene (WASH) infrastructure [125].
 These issues along with the SDGs more broadly have been incorporated into Rwanda’s “Vision 2050, National Strategy for Transformation” (NST I) to drive progress in these areas [126].

-Rwanda was one of only a handful of countries in Africa to achieve the health-related targets of the Millennium Development Goals and has continued to make impressive progress towards reaching the SDG 3 targets.
-According to the most recent report published in 2019, Rwanda’s effort has been focused on increasing equitable access to health services including the implementation of a national CHW program in 2007, which has been identified as a key driver behind achieving the health-related targets [126].
+Rwanda was one of only a handful of countries in Africa to achieve the health-related targets of the Millennium Development Goals (MDGs) and has continued to make impressive progress towards reaching the SDG-3 targets.
+According to the most recent report published in 2019, Rwanda’s effort has been focused on increasing equitable access to health services including the implementation of a national CHW program in 2007, which has been identified as a key driver behind achieving the health-related SDG targets [126].
 There has been a focus on reducing neonatal and child mortality, as well as reducing the incidence of HIV/AIDS through family planning and reproductive health interventions [126].
 To meet the changing landscape and the burden of disease, the fourth Health Sector Strategic Plan (HSSP) prioritizes maternal and child health and human resources for health and infrastructure and service delivery, which is also a direct link with the NST I [126].
 While there is certainly room for improvement, Rwanda has been applauded for its dedication to universal accessibility of equitable and affordable health services, which has been critical in the country’s progress to date.